 Seeking a cleaner and cheaper alternative to the Makita Mac2400?
 This Bostitch portable pancake air compressor might be worth considering.
 It is a good quality air machine.
 Its 6-gallon tank should be sufficient for most compressed air needs.
 It delivers such air at a flow rate of 2.6 SCFM.
 The compressed air has a variable pressure range from 90 PSI to 150 PSI.
 This increases the versatility of the Bostitch product.

 This small model doesn’t demand the use of oil.
 This means you don’t need to carry out periodic maintenance checks for an oil gauge.
 It has a regulator which allows you control the air pressure supplied.
 This compact device weighs about 21 lbs.
 This is perfect for improved mobility.
 Consumer reports points to the flawed durability of essential parts like the regulator knob.
 Also, the 80dBA noise level rating might be misinformed as it certainly requires the use of ear muffs.
-With the best price of just about $100, the Bostitch BTFP02012 is affordable.
+With the best price, the Bostitch BTFP02012 is affordable.

 #1.
 Senco PC1010 1-Horsepower Peak

 The Senco PC1010 is powered by a 1hp motor with no dependence on oil.
 It has 4 amps and 115v typical of most electric powered devices.
 It delivers compressed air with pressure ratings of 125 PSI maximum.

 Like the Bostitch, this product has a pressure regulator which allows you control the pressure of the air.
 It weighs 20 lbs making it one of the lightweight compressors on this list.
 Also, its noise level is quite low which means fewer worries about noise pollution.